Ruffed lemur: Changes in taxonomy

 Ruffed lemurs, along with several species of brown lemur were once included in the genus Lemur.
-In 1962, the ruffed lemurs were reassigned to the genus Varecia.
+In 1962, the ruffed lemurs were reassigned to the genus Varecia earlier coined after the Malagasy word variky first attested in Frederick de Houtman's 1605 Dutch-Malagasy dictionary.

 The red ruffed lemur and the black-and-white ruffed lemur were formerly recognized as subspecies, Varecia variegata rubra and Varecia variegata variegata respectively.
 In 2001 both were elevated to species status, a decision that was later supported by genetic research.
 Three subspecies of black-and-white ruffed lemur, which had been published decades earlier, were also recognized as variegata, editorum, and subcincta, although studies have not been entirely conclusive.

 Subfossil remains of two extinct lemur species were previously classified under the genus Varecia.
 Found at sites in central and southwestern Madagascar, Varecia insignis and V. jullyi were very similar to modern ruffed lemurs, but more robust and assumed to be more terrestrial, and thus more prone to predation by early human settlers.
 More recent studies have shown that these extinct species had a diet similar to that of modern ruffed lemurs and that they were also arboreal in nature.
 Enough differences were demonstrated to merit a separate genus, Pachylemur.
 These close relatives of ruffed lemurs are now named Pachylemur insignis and P. jullyi.